 Depending on your site, you may choose to continue planting the 'workhorse' species for a number of years and leave the rest to nature.
 Often if there are healthy remnants of native vegetation in the local area, birds will bring a wide range of seed onto your site in their droppings.
-Be vigilant for the weeds they can also transport to your site!
+Be vigilant for weeds, they can also be transported to your site.

-If you want to add some more diverse species to follow your pioneer planting, there a number of sources of information about what to plant next.
-The Wellington Region Native Plant Guide provides detailed descriptions of the different types of native vegetation that occurs naturally around the region.
-It divides the Wellington region into fifteen 'eco-domains' and provides a recommended list of plants for each eco-domain.
-The guide is available from Greater Wellington and many garden centres and retails at \$2.50.
-The publications and websites listed on pages 35-36 of this guide can also help.
+If you want to add some more diverse species to follow your pioneer planting, there are a number of sources of information about what to plant next.
+The Wellington Regional Native Plant Guide provides detailed descriptions of the different types of native vegetation that occurs naturally around the region.
+It divides the Wellington region into fourteen 'eco zones' and provides a recommended list of plants for each eco zone.
+The guide is available for purchase from bookshops or can be downloaded from our website.
+The publications and websites listed on page 25 of this guide can also help.